Aspiregram/incrementor/README.md

 ## ❓ About

-**Incrementor** is a straightforward project that provides basic increment and decrement functionality, allowing users to increase or decrease the counter with button clicks or key inputs.
+**Incrementor** is a straightforward project that allows users to increase or decrease a counter with button clicks or key inputs.
 This project was idealized as a way to improve front-end skills, using HTML for structure, CSS for styling and JavaScript for functionality.

 ## ✨ Features

-- **Increment/decrement counter**: Easily increase or decrease the counter by one with button clicks or key inputs.
+- **Increment/decrement counter**: Increase or decrease a counter with button clicks or key inputs.
-- **Resettable counter**: A reset feature to set the counter back to zero.
+- **Resettable counter**: Reset a counter back to zero.
-- **Customizable colors**: Fully customizable colors for counter and buttons.
+- **Customizable colors**: Customize the UI with any given color.
-- **Simple interface**: Minimalist design with easy-to-use interface elements.
+- **Counter/colors storage**: Your current counter and chosen colors are automatically saved in a local storage.

 ## 🛠️ Installation